 Acas defines job evaluation as ‘a method of determining on a systematic basis the relative importance of a number of different jobs’.
-It's useful because job titles can be misleading, either unclear or unspecific, and in large organisations it’s impossible for HR staff to know each job in detail.
+It's useful because job titles can be misleading, either unclear or unspecific, and in large organisations it’s impossible for people professionals to know each job in detail.

 Job evaluation is typically used when: